ACM-Research/Deep-Learning-for-Brain-Disorders/README.md

 ### Introduction

 While deep learning for brain disorder diagnosis has become pretty advanced over the past few years, many studies have only focused on the diagnosis of one disorder.
-There are countless studies showing how effective deep learning is to detect Alzheimer’s, or schizophrenia, or brain tumors, but not any that try to detect all three. * I don't know what the rest of it is.
+There are countless studies showing how effective deep learning is to detect Alzheimer’s, or schizophrenia, or brain tumors, but not any that try to detect all three.
+In this project, participants will use deep learning to classify 3-4 brain disorders, such as Alzheimer's and schizophrenia, using MRI brain scans, and then create a working probability model to combine and analyze the results.

 ### Scope / Goals